-The Plan works like this: It dissolves the Committee, and creates four entities-the Claimant Trust, the Reorganized Debtor, HCMLP GP LLC, and the Litigation Sub-Trust.
-Administered by its trustee Seery, the Claimant Trust "wind[s]-down" Highland Capital's estate over approximately three years by liquidating its assets and issuing distributions to class-8 and -9 claimants as trust beneficiaries. vestsHighland Capital its ongoing servicing agreements with the Reorganized Debtor, which "among other things" continues to manage the CLOs and other investment portfolios.
+The Plan works like this: It dissolves the Committee, and creates four entities-the Claimant Trust, the Reorganized Debtor, HCMLP GP LLC,3 and the Litigation Sub-Trust.
+Administered by its trustee Seery, the Claimant Trust "wind[s]-down" Highland Capital's estate over approximately three years by liquidating its assets and issuing distributions to class-8 and -9 claimants as trust beneficiaries.
+Highland Capital vests its ongoing servicing agreements with the Reorganized Debtor, which "among other things" continues to manage the CLOs and other investment portfolios.
 The Reorganized Debtor's only general partner is HCMLP GP LLC.
-And the Litigation Sub-Trust resolves pending claims against Highland Capital under the direction of its trustee Marc Kirschner.
+And the Litigation Sub-Trust resolves pending claims against

-&lt;sup>3 The Plan calls this entity "New GP LLC," but according to the motion to dismiss as equitably moot, the new general partner was later named HCMLP GP LLC.
+3 The Plan calls this entity "New GP LLC," but according to the motion to dismiss as equitably moot, the new general partner was later named HCMLP GP LLC.
 For the sake of clarity, we use HCMLP GP LLC.